Health Care Reform Provisions

-- Employee-choice (delayed until 2015): The employer selects a metal level of coverage and employees can select from any QHP within that metal level through the SHOP Marketplace.
+- Employee-choice (delayed until 2015 or 2016 in some states): The employer selects a metal level of coverage and employees can select from any QHP within that metal level through the SHOP Marketplace.

 Note: States may choose to open the Marketplace only to employers with 100 or fewer employees for the first two years, but all must open to employers with 100 or fewer employees by 2016.
 The federal Marketplace and almost all states are currently using 50 to define small business.